NeuroTechX/ntx_slack_archive/_announcements_.md

  >Karl Pribram really was friends with some of these guys and would talk about it a lot more than I thought practical

+6/9/2017 4:53 PM

+ **mhough** :

+ >But you have to get ready for the maths no matter what